VOD Journal Submission Information

 Copyright Issues in Unit Selection

-- Speeches where copyright permission can be secured from the individual(s) or organization that owns copyright for posting the text on the project Web site.
+- For copyrighted speeches, VOD requires that permission be secured from the individual(s) or organization that owns the copyright before the speech can be posted on the project website.

-- Inclusion of an official copyright statement reflective of the permission granted to post the speech(es) on the project Web site.
+- Each speech text should be accompanied by an official copyright statement stating that permission has been granted to post the speech(es) on the project website.

-- The selection of speeches that can be authenticated and/or that raise interesting issues of textual authentication.
+- VOD encourages the selection of speech texts that can be authenticated and/or that raise interesting issues of textual authentication.

 Submission of Photographs & Audio-Visual Texts

-- Complete units may be submitted electronically as five Word documents to Shawn J. Parry-Giles (#firstname.lastname@example.org).
+- Complete units may be submitted electronically as five Word documents to Shawn J. Parry-Giles.
 Submissions should also include a title page identifying the author(s) and specifying contact information.
 All author identifying information should be removed from the other unit documents.